Best eSIM for Privacy 2026: Anonymous, Account-Free Options Compared

 How is PikaSim more private than Airalo or Holafly?

-PikaSim requires no account (just email), collects no personal data beyond email, uses anonymous analytics, never sends marketing emails, and allows anonymous top-ups.
+PikaSim requires no account, collects zero data with crypto payments (email only with cards), uses anonymous analytics, never sends marketing emails, and allows anonymous top-ups.
+We also filter eSIMs by IP routing location and clearly label privacy levels.
 Airalo/Holafly require account creation, collect name/phone/address, use tracking analytics, send marketing emails, and require login for all actions.

 What about law enforcement requests?